pvillela/rust-thread-local-collect/src/lib.md

 These-modules use the [`ThreadLocal`](https://docs.rs/thread_local/latest/thread_local/struct.ThreadLocal.html) object instead of thread-local static variables and require the `tlcr`feature.

 - [`tlcr::joined`] -- The participating threads update thread-local data via the control object which contains a [`ThreadLocal`](https://docs.rs/thread_local/latest/thread_local/) instance and aggregates the values.
 After all participating threads other than the thread responsible for collection/aggregation have terminated and EXPLICITLY joined, directly or indirectly, into the thread responsible for collection, the accumulated value may be retrieved.
 - [`tlcr::probed`] -- Similar to [`tlcr::joined`] but the final accumulated value may be retrieved after all threads other than the one responsible for collection/aggregation have terminated (joins are not necessary), and this module also allows a partial accumulation of thread-local values to be inspected before the various threads have terminated.
 This module uses a [`std::sync::Mutex`] in the [`ThreadLocal`](https://docs.rs/thread_local/latest/thread_local/struct.ThreadLocal.html) object.
+Given its relative flexibility and benchmarking results, this module is a good choice for many use cases.

 ### [`tlm::restr`] sub-modules